HanzoB/Youtube-Watch-Party/README.md

 ## Youtube-Watch-Party

-This is a youtube video syncing app built on python and django framework.
-I plan to add support for more players in the future
+A youtube video syncing app built on python and django framework.

 ## Installation